ARTISTIC DIRECTORS

 TRYPTYCH CONCERT AND OPERA

 Mr. Franko has been instrumental in the formation and development of such groups as Songstar Productions, Opera Anonymous (where he acted as chairman of the board, managing director and production director) and TrypTych, a group he co-founded along with William Shookhoff and Lenard Whiting.
-With TrypTych, he has directed Poulenc's La Voix Humaine, Mihalovici's operatic version of Krapp's Last Tape, and Weisgall's operatic version of The Stranger.
-As well, he has directed the play Krapp Last's Tape by Samuel Beckett and the play The Stranger by August Strindberg.
+With TrypTych, he heads TrypTych Concert and Opera division.
+He has directed Poulenc's La Voix Humaine, Mihalovici's operatic version of Krapp's Last Tape, and Weisgall's operatic version of The Stranger.
+As well, he has directed the play Krapp Last's Tape by Samuel Beckett and the play The Stronger by August Strindberg.
 Mr. Franko directed and performed in Mahagonny Songspiel for Tryptych.
-He also acted as staging consultant for Beethoven’s Fidelio and the Canadian premiere of Hugo Wolf’s only opera, Der Corregidor.
-He directed many Orion House productions including Golden Moments in Opera and Music for the Soul.
-Mr. Franko also directed Opera Anonymous' English language world premiere of Joseph Quesnel's Lucas et Cecile at the Glenn Gould Studio which garnered rave reviews.
-Most recently, he has directed the Canadian Premiere of Frid's The Diary of Anne Frank to critical acclaim.

 Active as an opera educator, Mr. Franko has worked with The Royal Conservatory of Music, Toronto (Rodelinda, Magic Flute); Creative Artist's Productions (Cosi Fan Tutte, The Impresario, Orpheus in the Underworld, Old Maid and the Thief ); Opera Anonymous (Abduction from the Seraglio) and JHS Opera (Il Trittico, Lucia di Lamermoor).
-Until recently he was on staff with Pro Voce Vocal Studio's opera workshop where he directed Gianni Schicchi, In a Garden, Hin und Zuruck, Old Maid and the Thief, Suor Angelica and The Medium.
+He has been a regular contributor to Pro Voce's annual opera/vocal workshop for many years.
+He has acted as stage director for Yoriko and Her Shooting Stars in Ottawa, a programme aimed at educating youth about opera, and that has featured the esteemed Stuart Hamilton as narrator.
+As well, he has acted as the original Artistic Director of Bytown Opera Works (Ottawa, Ontario).

 As a professional tenor, Mr. Franko has many oratorio and opera roles to his credit.
 In oratorio, he has been heard in Messiah, Mozart's Requiem, Elgar's Coronation Ode, Haydn's St. Cecilia Mass and many others.
 His operatic roles include Lensky in Eugene Onegin, Charles Darwin in The Leviathan Hook, Charlie in Weill's Mahagonny Songspiel and the lead fowl in Doolittle's Charlie the Chicken.
 He has made many cabaret appearances in shows including Another Opening, Another Show, Life is a Cabaret, Heart Songs, Heart and Soulstice, Brush up Your Tenor, Holly Jolly Christmas Cabaret and many others.
 He has performed with the Canadian Opera Company, Opera Ontario, Opera York, Opera Anonymous, Maritime Concert Opera and many others.
-He is also a founding member of Quartetto di Voce, a vocal ensemble dedicated to the art of the small vocal ensemble.
-He also sings regulary at Church of the Holy Family in Toronto, as part of a professional quartet that specializes in Gregorian Chant and Renaissance Polyphony.

 LENARD WHITING